DokterPP/coffee-go-drone/README.md

 s The start location of the drone e The end location to deliver the coffee

-get up to 50 X 50 dimensions for city map

-drone is red triangle
-- Maybe we can try other algorithm.
-I suggest A star
-- LEcturer say control panel UI built on tkinter can be regarded as extra feature

-- press f for shortest path instead of pressing a tkinter button
-- g for autopiloting drone. (drone moves along shortest pre defined path)
-- During auto-piloting, press p to pause and and press p again to resume movement
-- Once drone is done flying output a message.
-In this format: Automatic Pilot: Destination(1,10) reached in ... steps.
-Press 'c' to continue.
-- Press 'c' drone path will be cleared and drone can be controlled manually.

 ## Flow

 - Manual Mode: Use arrow keys to navigate (press ‘f’ to calculate shortest path)